I'm a provider

 Erectile dysfunction is a common problem after radical prostatectomy.
-In particular, spontaneous erections are absent in patients whose extent of prostate cancer requires bilateral resection of the neurovascular bundles as part of the radical prostatectomy procedure.
+In particular, spontaneous erections are usually absent in men whose prostate cancer required bilateral resection of the neurovascular bundles as part of the radical prostatectomy procedure.
 A variety of noninvasive treatments are available, including vacuum constriction devices and intracavernosal injection therapy.
-However, spontaneous erectile activity is clearly preferred by patients.
-Studies report results from bilateral nerve grafts; they also report on unilateral grafts when only 1 neurovascular bundle has been resected.
+However, spontaneous erectile activity is preferred by patients.
+Studies have reported results from bilateral and unilateral nerve grafts; the latter involving resection of one neurovascular bundle.

-POLICYUnilateral or bilateral nerve graft is considered investigational in patients who have undergone resection of one or both neurovascular bundles as part of a radical prostatectomy.
+POLICYUnilateral or bilateral nerve graft is considered investigational in patients who have had resection of one or both neurovascular bundles as part of a radical prostatectomy.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.